robertwaredev/scripts/docs/Fogstone.md

 		- Return to game, go to main menu, quit game.
 	- Basic Heads Up Display
 		- Updates according to the Resource System
+- Charge System
+	- The Charge system limits the number of times any game event is fired by requiring the event to consume from a limited Charge Pool.
+	- Based on integers (non-decimal), designed for simple consumption pools requiring stepped values.
+	- Dynamically assigns Charges based on simple math.
 - Resource System
 	- The Resource System limits the number of times any game event is fired by requiring the event to consume from a limited Resource Pool.
+	- Based on floats (decimal), designed for complex consumption pools requiring smooth values.
 	- Allows for unlimited named Resource Pools, with passthrough to the HUD UI using a single Name key.
 		- Health, Mana, & Stamina Resource Pools created by default.
 	- Resource Pool modification is allowed or disallowed based on two generic toggles.